graphext/cuery/actors/keywords/.actor/README.md

 **"Language/Geographic code not recognized"**
 - ✅ Use standard ISO codes: `"en"` for English, `"us"` for United States
-- ✅ Check that language and geo_target use consistent formatting
+- ✅ Check that language and country use consistent formatting
 - ✅ Refer to the Quick Reference section above for valid codes
 - ✅ Try common codes like `"en"` (English) or `"us"` (USA)